Massachusetts

 Ballot Protection

 After ballots are counted, the board or commission places all ballots in envelopes or containers and seals them with a provided seal and certifies upon each envelope or container that it has been opened and again sealed in conformity to law.
 The board or commission then places them in a locked facility and maintains the ballots.
 For more information see Mass.
 Gen. Laws ch.
-54 §§ 105§109A and 950 CMR 54.06.
+54 §§ 105§109A and 950 Mass.
+Code Regs.
+54.06.

 Additional Targeted Samples